yzyii/luashitacast/README.md

 ```
 [Regular Toggles]
 /fight  - equips the TP set and locks weapon and sub (or unlocks weapon and sub).
-          you can still use /vert and /lock while /fight is toggled on
+          you can still use /vert and /lock while /fight is toggled on.
 /hate   - causes your cures, sleeps, blinds, dispels and binds to equip +enmity set on cast.

 [Special Sets]